opendocsg/slw-judgments-backfill/2011_SGHC_251/report.md

 2       Phang Wah (“Phang”) and Jackie Hoo Choon Cheat (“Hoo”) were charged with one charge under s 340(5) read with s 340(1) of the Companies Act (Cap 50, 2006 Rev Ed) (the “s 340 charge”) as well as with eight charges under ss 409 read with 109 of the Penal Code (Cap 224, 1985 Rev Ed) (the “s 409 charges”).
 Phang and his wife, Neo Kuon Huay (“Neo”), were tried for six charges under s 477A read with s 109 of the Penal Code (the “s 477A charges”).
 Where appropriate, Phang, Hoo and Neo are referred to as the “appellants”.

-3       After a joint trial, District Judge Jasvender Kaur (“the DJ”) convicted all three appellants on their respective charges (see _Public Prosecutor v Phang Wah and others_ [2010] SGDC 505 (“ _Phang Wah (DC)_ ”).
+3       After a joint trial, District Judge Jasvender Kaur (“the DJ”) convicted all three appellants on their respective charges (see _Public Prosecutor v Phang Wah and others_ <span class="citation">[2010] SGDC 505</span> (“ _Phang Wah (DC)_ ”).
 The DJ sentenced Phang to a total of 9 years’ imprisonment and to pay an aggregate fine of $60,000.
 She sentenced Hoo to a total of 7 years’ imprisonment and imposed on Neo an aggregate fine of $60,000.
 Phang and Hoo appealed against their convictions and the sentences imposed while Neo appealed only against her conviction.
 The Prosecution cross-appealed against the sentences imposed on all three appellants.

 **Background Facts**